 Benefits may include a contributory pension scheme, company car and private healthcare scheme.

-Income data from the Chartered Institution of Water and Environmental Management (CIWEM).
 Figures are intended as a guide only.

 Part-time work and career breaks are possible.